stacks-network/sbtc/contracts/docs/sbtc-bootstrap-signers.md

 ### ERR_SIGNATURE_THRESHOLD

-The given signature threshold must be greater than 50% and less than or equal to 100% of the total number signer keys.
+The given signature threshold must be greater than 50% and less than or equal to 100% of the total number of signer keys.

 ```clarity
 (define-constant ERR_SIGNATURE_THRESHOLD (err u202))